 Plugins – add functions and features (special capabilities)

 Database – stores most of the data involved (users, content…)

 - Typical WordPress Site Page

 Small block of space

-With a plugin such as Elementor, widgets can can be placed anywhere on a site page.
+With a plugin such as the Elementor drag-and-drop editor, widgets can can be placed anywhere on a site page.

 Less expense per site

 Less admin duties for site administrator